 Storyopolis is conceived by Tim Batcup and was initially developed between 2015 and 2018 under From the Station to the Sea, an Ideas People Places Project supported by the Arts Council of Wales.
 Storyopolis has received support from The Garfield Weston Foundation, The Oakdale Trust and the Ernest Cook Trust.

-In 2019, Storyopolis embarks on a new phase of activities supported by the Garfield Weston Foundation.
+In 2019 and 2020, Storyopolis embarks on a new phase of activities supported by the Garfield Weston Foundation.

 Creative Producer for Storyopolis 2019+ is Roz Moreton.